Online Master’s in Communication Disorders Programs – Including Speech Pathology in 2023

 Certification, Licensure, and Accreditation

-A properly accredited school and the program are also of paramount importance, as it signifies quality and academic excellence.
+An adequately accredited school and the program are also paramount, as they signify quality and academic excellence.
 Graduate programs in communicative disorders can be accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.

 Program Cost

 Much like undergraduate degrees, program costs for MCD degrees can fluctuate based on many factors.
-Students can expect to pay for tuition costs, mandatory school fees, and course materials such as textbooks.
+Students can expect to pay for tuition, mandatory school fees, and course materials.
 Financial aid options, including loans and scholarships, are typically available to well-qualified applicants.

-For example, tuition for the Master of Science in Communicative Disorders through California State University, Northridge is estimated at $52,416.
-Additional fees, such as application and graduation fees, are not included in this figure, nor are course supplies.
+For example, tuition for the Master of Science in Communicative Disorders through California State University, Northridge, is estimated at $52,416.
+This figure does not include additional fees, such as application and graduation fees or course supplies.

 Program Length